manq-dev/cities/README.md

 - DONE Angular
 - DONE browse through the paginated list of cities with the corresponding photos
 - DONE search by name
-- authorization
-- edit the city
+- DONE edit the city
 - run it with little-to-zero effort
+- authentication
+- validation